jingyun20/Lense/README.md

-# Lense: LLM-powered preprocessing optimization for single-cell omics
+# Lense: Optimizing data preprocessing in single-cell omics using LLMs

 ## Installation